imSoTn/CrookedToe-s-Module/README.md

 A module for controlling leash physics in VRChat using OSC parameters.
 For more information, see the [OSCLeash README](CrookedToesModules/OSCLeash/README.md).

 ### OSCAudioReaction
 Captures your system's audio output and sends stereo direction and volume information to VRChat parameters for audio visualization.
-Based on [VRC-OSC-Audio-Reaction](https://github.com/Codel1417/VRC-OSC-Audio-Reaction) by Codel1417.
+For more information, see the [OSCAudioReaction README](CrookedToesModules/OSCAudioReaction/README.md).

 ## Installation